r0ller/NetBSD-Qt-Notes/README.md

 -so qtlibraryinfo_final.o target looks like this:
 `qlibraryinfo_final.o: $(SOURCE_PATH)/src/corelib/global/qlibraryinfo.cpp $(BUILD_PATH)/src/corelib/global/qconfig.cpp	$(CXX) -c -o $@ $(CXXFLAGS) $(SOURCE_PATH)/src/corelib/global/qlibraryinfo.cpp $<`

+# Set up WebAssembly as target in Qt Creator

+-set webassembly option: Help/About Plugins/Device Support

+-set Emscripten SDK path in Tools/Options/Devices/WebAssembly

+-in Tools/Options/Kits/Compilers set up a custom (using Add/Custom instead of Add/Emscripten) C/C++ compiler for emcc/em++ for the target: asmjs-unknown-unknown-emscripten-32bit with error parser Clang

+-in Tools/Options/Kits/Qt Versions add the wasm compiled Qt qmake binary to configure a Qt Version

+-in Tools/Options/Kits/Kits add a kit for the wasm Qt selecting the WebAssembly runtime as device type and specifying the custom emcc/em++ compilers for the wasm Qt version configured previously

 # Installing Android for Qt